 - 1. Each Feature maybe performed in either Twizzle or both but will only count when done correctly the first time. - 2.
 A chosen Additional Feature from Groups A and B shall be considered for a Level if it is fully achieved and established: within the first half rotation of the Twizzle and held until the number of rotations needed for that Level is fully completed (2 rotations for Level 2). - 3.
 There is no limit on turns or movements performed on one foot on the change of foot or the steps between required Twizzles.
 Any number of connecting turns after the Twizzle rotations considered for level, including additional single Twizzle(s), are permitted. - 4.
-Any number of connecting turns after the Twizzle rotations considered for level, including additional single Twizzle(s), are permitted. - 5.
-Any change of weight when on two feet between Twizzles will be considered a step.
+Any number of connecting turns after the Twizzle rotations considered for level, including additional single Twizzle(s), are permitted.

-Basic Level Level 1 Level 2 Bronze, Pre-Silver Silver Pre-Gold, Gold & Championship At least 1 rotation At least 2 rotations in each of Different entry edge and different direction in one Twizzle. the two Twizzles. of rotation for the two Twizzles.
+Basic Level Level 1 Level 2 Bronze, Pre-Silver Silver Pre-Gold, Gold & Championship At least 1 rotation At least 2 rotations in each of Different entry edge and different direction in each of the two the two Twizzles. of rotation for the two Twizzles.
+Twizzles.
 AND At least 2 rotations in each Twizzle at least 1 Feature AND (Features must be held for 2 different Features one full revolution for Groups (Features must be held for two full A & B.) revolutions for Groups A & B.)